 Using Federal Funds to Address Literacy Learning Loss

-We’re hearing from educators:
+We’re also hearing from concerned educators:

-- Concern over whether K-3 students have been able to learn effectively in a remote learning environment
+Concern over whether K-3 students have been able to learn effectively in a remote learning environment

-- Many educators used funds from the first stimulus for technology.
+Many educators used funds from the first stimulus for technology.
 Now, this second one presents an unexpected opportunity to address learning loss and fund summer school and after-school programs.

-- Consider tips to optimize the remaining months of this academic year
+Tips to optimize the remaining months of this academic year

 Reviewing models for effective summer schools that address literacy learning loss to maximize this additional learning opportunity

 Along with the webinar recording and handout, we're also offering a downloadable copy of the relevant excerpt of the legislation showing how funds can be used to share with your team and administrators.